Only Murders in the Building: Critical response

+The series has overall scores of 95% on Rotten Tomatoes and 77 on Metacritic.

-For the first season, review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 8/10, based on 107 critic reviews.
+For the first season, review aggregator website Rotten Tomatoes reported a 100% approval rating based on 107 critic reviews with an average rating of 8.1/10.
 The website's critics consensus reads, "Only Murders in the Buildings silly approach to true crime obsessives is at once hilarious and insightful, thanks in large part to its extremely charming central trio."
 Metacritic gave the first season a weighted average score of 76 out of 100 based on 34 critic reviews, indicating "generally favorable".

-For the second season, Rotten Tomatoes reported a 98% approval rating with an average rating of 8/10, based on 123 critic reviews.
+For the second season, Rotten Tomatoes reported a 98% approval rating based on 122 critic reviews with an average rating of 8/10.
 The website's critics consensus states, "Only Murders in the Building gets a new lease on life with a knottier sophomore outing that retains the series's core charm and wit."
 Metacritic gave the second season a weighted average score of 79 out of 100 based on 25 critic reviews, signifying "generally favorable".

-For the third season, Rotten Tomatoes reported a 97% approval rating with an average rating of 7.95/10, based on 135 critic reviews.
+For the third season, Rotten Tomatoes reported a 97% approval rating based on 134 critic reviews with an average rating of 8.05/10.
 The website's critics consensus reads, "Relocating the action to the theatre, Only Murders in the Building can take a bow for yet another twisty mystery handled with a good-humored touch."
-Metacritic gave the third season a weighted average score of 77 out of 100 based on 33 critic reviews, indicating "generally favorable".
+Metacritic gave the third season a weighted average score of 77 out of 100 based on 34 critic reviews, indicating "generally favorable".

-For the fourth season, Rotten Tomatoes reported a 93% approval rating with an average rating of 8.1/10, based on 126 critic reviews.
+For the fourth season, Rotten Tomatoes reported a 93% approval rating based on 127 critic reviews with an average rating of 7.75/10.
 The website's critics consensus states, "The gang is back together in a more metatextual season full of famous faces, continuing Only Murders in the Buildings reign as one of television's most delightful comedies."
 Metacritic gave the fourth season a weighted average score of 78 out of 100 based on 29 critic reviews, signifying "generally favorable".

-For the fifth season, Rotten Tomatoes reported an 90% approval rating, based on 61 critic reviews.
+For the fifth season, Rotten Tomatoes reported an 89% approval rating, based on 66 critic reviews with an average rating of 6.95/10.
 The website's critics consensus reads, "Putting the very fate of the Arconia on the line, Only Murders in the Buildings fifth season goes back to the series' fundamentals — its core trio — and reaffirms that their charm hasn't waned one bit."
 Metacritic gave the fifth season a weighted average score of 71 out of 100 based on 16 critic reviews, signifying "generally favorable".